 The district court found the facility, managed by the GEO Group at the time, had “allowed a cesspool of unconstitutional and inhuman acts and conditions to germinate, the sum of which places the offenders at substantial ongoing risk.”
 [See: PLN, Nov.
 2013, p.30].

 Since the entry of the consent decree in 2012, riots occurred at WGCF in December 2013 and July 2014.
-The events of the July 2014 riot were captured on video, and the court said they “can best be described as ...
+The events of the July 2014 riot were captured on video, and the court said they “can best be ...

 “This is a systemic problem,” said attorney Dennis Steinman, who represented the widow of an Oregon prisoner murdered in his cell.
 “This is not only about Snake River.
 This is about the prisons statewide.”
 Steinman appears to be correct, given that at least seven Oregon prisoners were killed by fellow prisoners – most with gang ties – between May 2011 and December 2014.